-VET308 - Veterinary Technician National Exam Review 4 Quarter Credits / 60 Clock hours Co-requisites: VET307; all other courses
+VET308 - Veterinary Technician National Exam Review 4 Quarter Credits / 60 Clock hours Prerequisites: All other courses Co-requisites: VET309

 Course Description: This course is designed to prepare the students for the Veterinary Technician National Examination (VTNE).
 The course will enhance the student's foundation of knowledge and confidence as the course intention is to evaluate essential job-related knowledge at the entry level and will cover the primary subject domains of Pharmacy and Pharmacology, Surgical Nursing, Dentistry, Laboratory Procedures, Animal Care and Nursing, Diagnostic Imaging, Anesthesia, Emergency Medicine and Critical Care, Pain Management and Analgesia.
 Students must successfully complete the VTNE Exams on vettechprep.com at 100% completion and a 70% pass rate in all nine domains to pass this course.